Nursehound, Bull Huss, Greater Spotted Dogfish

 Criterion score: 0.75 info

 There is no specific management plan for demersal elasmobranchs, though Nursehounds are found in rocky grounds where fishing pressure is reduced.
 More management is required for the fishery.
-However, quotas alone, may not adequately protect these species as there are differences amongst species in their vulnerabilities to exploitation and a restrictive quota may lead to increased discarding.
+However, quotas alone may not adequately protect these species as a restrictive quota may lead to increased discarding.
 Instead seasonal and/or area closures, effort restrictions and measures to protect spawning grounds are recommended.

 Nursehounds and their family (Scyliorhinids) are relatively less susceptible to overfishing, compared to other sharks.
 They are most frequently caught as a bycatch species in otter trawls, followed by beam trawls, nets, longline and rod and line.